 This report represents the final evaluation of a five year Comic Relief funded programme called the ‘Sustainable and Equitable Wealth Creation in Amuria’ (henceforth SEWCA) programme from January 2010 ending December 2014.
 This independent largely qualitative evaluation builds upon the extensive largely quantitative internal work contained within the programme baseline, mid-term review and the internal project monitoring data that is summarised and analysed in detail in the “SEWCA End line Survey” report contained within a separate technical annex.

 The programme is principally; an agriculture project based on improved seeds and production techniques; a ‘passing on the gift’ livestock project with draught power and improved sheep, goat and chicken cross breeding components; a value added and improved and collective market practices and linkages aspect; and a village savings and loan (VSLA) component.
 This is supported by a wide ranging programme of training and capacity building measures; with disaster and climatic risk reduction elements and community mobilisation aspects, many of which relate to rights building initiatives’ and increasing beneficiary and women’s ability to influence local decision making.
-Though not described directly within its project documents as having climate change adaptation and mitigation aspects, the programmes integrated agricultural, livestock and disaster risk reduction (DRR) strategy has broad ranging climate change adaptation practices principally: varied agricultural practices including drought resistant seeds (flood tolerant crops knowledge and varieties were not adequately disseminated), quick maturing vegetable garden seeds, nursery beds or ‘sack mounds’ and composting and manures advice; improved post harvest storage and processing techniques and technologies; fuel efficient stoves, with some limited tree planting and bee keeping aspects combined with awareness raising and advocacy work.
+Though not described directly within its project documents as having climate change adaptation and mitigation aspects, the programme’s integrated agricultural, livestock and disaster risk reduction (DRR) strategy has broad ranging climate change adaptation practices principally: varied agricultural practices including drought resistant seeds (flood tolerant crops knowledge and varieties were not adequately disseminated), quick maturing vegetable garden seeds, nursery beds or ‘sack mounds’ and composting and manures advice; improved post harvest storage and processing techniques and technologies; fuel efficient stoves, with some limited tree planting and bee keeping aspects combined with awareness raising and advocacy work.

 Overall, this combined agriculture, livestock, livelihoods and DRR programme has made remarkable and commendable impacts upon meeting the stated food security and income generation objectives of the programme.
 Project data indicates that the outcome indicators have now virtually all been met, with planned total beneficiary numbers at 4800 households or approximately 28,800 people.
 Achievements have occurred across all the aspects of the programme, and where challenges were identified in the mid-term review in November 2012, the project has implemented effective changes.